Updated May 30, 2023

 Introduction to Estimate Template in Excel

 The main use of the Estimate template is to prepare a document it tells us what the project cost estimate is, and then it is used to make the estimate ranges and the confidence levels.
-The Estimate should include all known assumptions, which must be included in the entire project’s cost.
+The Estimate should include all known assumptions, which must be included in the project’s cost.

-The following table is the best example to explain about the Estimate template in Excel.
+The following table is the best example to explain the Estimate template in Excel.
 Here we observe from table one that there are nine columns.
 The nine columns are

 - Category: It describes the category cost of the business.